-- Adopt further reforms to the Copyright Law (as detailed below) and follow through on implementation of the Guidelines to improve the legal framework to meet the challenges of copyright enforcement in the digital environment, including to guide and regulate management of all types of websites to "remove infringing content, block or disconnect pirated website links, [and] stop the dissemination of infringing information."35 - Adopt reforms that address shortcomings in China's Criminal Law that IIPA has identified in previous reports.
-In particular, China should meet its obligations in the WTO TRIPS Agreement by revising the criminal threshold to ensure that criminal penalties are available for all online piracy on a "commercial scale" (which is addressed in the Guidelines), and separately defining criminal violations regarding circumvention of TPMs or trafficking in circumvention technologies. - Ensure prompt transfer for criminal investigation and prosecution. - Issue deterrent-level civil and criminal penalties against operators of piracy websites that make available a massive amount of infringing content. - Enhance transparency of administrative enforcement, including by providing rights holders with information regarding the process and the results of administrative actions. - NCAC should establish a mechanism with MIIT and ISPs to shut down infringing websites operating without a business license.
+- Adopt further reforms to the Copyright Law (as detailed below) and follow through on implementation of the Guidelines to improve the legal framework to meet the challenges of copyright enforcement in the digital environment, including to guide and regulate management of all types of websites to "remove infringing content, block or disconnect pirated website links, [and] stop the dissemination of infringing information."36 - Adopt reforms that address shortcomings in China's Criminal Law that IIPA has identified in previous reports.
+In particular, China should meet its obligations in the WTO TRIPS Agreement by revising the criminal threshold to ensure that criminal penalties are available for all online piracy on a "commercial scale" (which is addressed in the Guidelines), and separately defining criminal violations regarding circumvention of TPMs or trafficking in circumvention technologies. - Ensure prompt transfer for criminal investigation and prosecution. - Issue deterrent-level civil and criminal penalties against operators of piracy websites that make available a massive amount of infringing content. - Enhance transparency of administrative enforcement, including by providing rights holders with information regarding the process and the results of administrative actions. - NCAC should establish a mechanism with MIIT and ISPs to shut down infringing websites operating without a business license. - Ensure that an effective remedy exists against apps, websites, or services that facilitate copyright infringement, even if the infringing materials are located on remote servers (i.e., reject the "server principle"). - Provide a full range of injunctive relief for civil enforcement, including injunctions against intermediaries, and ensure courts enforce injunctions in a timely manner, including simple and expeditious orders of contempt for failure to comply.
+Injunctions should be available against ISPs in copyright cases, including against access providers, requiring them to stop providing access to unlicensed copyrighted content that has been subject to administrative law enforcement action, but remains available.